Valproate sodium (Intravenous route)

 Pancreatitis may occur while you are using this medicine.
 Tell your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.

-Check with your doctor right away if you are having unusual drowsiness, dullness, tiredness, weakness or feelings of sluggishness, changes in mental status, or vomiting.
+Check with your doctor right away if you are having unusual drowsiness, dullness, tiredness, weakness or feelings of sluggishness, changes in mental status, low body temperature, or vomiting.
 These may be symptoms of a serious condition called hyperammonemic encephalopathy.

 Valproate sodium injection may cause some people to become dizzy, lightheaded, drowsy, or less alert than they are normally.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.

 Before you have any medical tests, tell the medical doctor in charge that you are using this medicine.
 The results of some tests may be affected by this medicine.